wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 ## Retransmission

-To reduce the effects of packet loss on registration, the client SHOULD send each registration message ADDREG_XMIT times (unless an acknowledgement is received as described below).
+The client can not rely on the server acknowledging recipt of the registration message with a REPLY, as the server might not support address registration or choose not to acknowledge.
+To reduce the effects of packet loss on registration, the client SHOULD send each registration message ADDREG_XMIT times.
+If the acknowledgement is received, the client SHOULD stop retransmission.
 The minimal interval between retransmissions ADDRREG_XMIT be at least ADDREG_RT_DELAY second and should be jittered to prevent overloading the DHCP infrastructure when a new prefix is announced to the link via Router Advertisement.
-It should be noted that ADDR-REG-INFORM is the first and the only DHCPv6 message which does not require any form of acknowledgement from the server, so the retransmission logic described in Section 15 of RFC8415 is not really applicable.
+It should be noted that ADDR-REG-INFORM is the first and the only DHCPv6 message which does not require acknowledgement from the server, so the retransmission logic described in Section 15 of RFC8415 is not really applicable.
 The default values for the variables:

 *     ADDRREG_XMIT 3
 *     ADDREG_RT_DELAY 3 secs

 The client SHOULD allow those variables to be configured by the administrator.

-If the client does receive an acknowledgement from the server, it SHOULD stop retransmitting even if the message hasn't been sent ADDREG_XMIT times.

 # Security Considerations